ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-2-2.md

-# How Network Science and Complexity Theory can be Applied to Decision-Making

 In today's complex and interconnected world, decision-making has become increasingly challenging.
 Traditional decision-making approaches often fail to capture the intricate relationships and dynamics that influence outcomes.
 However, by leveraging the principles of network science and complexity theory, decision-makers can gain valuable insights into the underlying structures and behaviors of complex systems.
 This chapter explores how network science and complexity theory can be applied to enhance the decision-making process.